 Saturday, March 18, 2017

 This Columbia Pictures release stars Aldo Ray, James Gregory, Anne Bancroft and Brian Keith.
-Television’s everyman, Rudy Bond, has a standout role, one of only a few films he made, three of which starred Marlon Brando.
+Rudy Bond has a standout role, one of several films he made, three of which starred Marlon Brando.
 His sister, Joceyln Brando, plays Gregory’s wife.
 This fits into the little known “B+ movie” category because of top notch performances, solid cinematography and direction by Jacques Tourneur.
 His use of seamless flashbacks provide the most interesting segments of this film.
 However, despite his success with “Out of the Past,” Tourneur’s directing here can be a little uneven.
 One cannot fault the studio art department for slacking on the promotion of the film.
 Of note is the yellow teaser text in the poster.

 I found Stirling Silliphant’s script ponderous at times.
 Many segments go by slowly with a lot of character development dialogue.
 It took awhile to figure what was up with Ray's character, whether he was innocent or guilty of something.
 His incessant vague comments about the source of his troubles barely squeezes through.
 The homey scenes with Gregory revealing to his wife how his insurance investigation is progressing ate up a lot of film for a character we do not need to know that much background.
 Then, Keith’s extended cat and mouse verbal threatening of Ray is also a frame eater.
 Thankfully, flashbacks make sense of why Ray is being hunted, how he, Keith and Bond collided and why the latter two cannot find their stolen loot.